-2022 REPORT FROM VICTORIA HERITAGE FOUNDATION PRESIDENT Theresa McFarland
+2023 REPORT FROM VICTORIA HERITAGE FOUNDATION PRESIDENT

+Theresa McFarland

-The Victoria Heritage Foundation (VHF) has been responsible for administering the City of Victoria's residential grant program for heritage-designated houses since 1983.
-The economic incentives residents receive assist with the appropriate maintenance, repairs, and rehabilitation of heritage homes.
+The Victoria Heritage Foundation (VHF) has been responsible for administering the City of Victoria's residential grant program for heritage designated and heritage covenant houses since 1983, a total now of 40 years.
+The economic incentives residents receive assist with heritage appropriate maintenance, repairs, and rehabilitation of historic homes.
 As a result, the City of Victoria is known for its charming and distinct heritage neighbourhoods and streetscapes.

-In 2022, the VHF continued to see an increased demand for its grant program as well as significantly increased individual requests for funding due to rising construction costs.
+In 2023, the VHF continued to see an increased demand for its grant program as well as significantly increased individual requests for funding due to rising construction costs.
 Our volunteers, committees and Board of Directors rose to the occasion and continued the important work of the organization while ensuring fair and equitable access to municipal grant funding.
-As a result, the VHF was able to fund 30 heritage conservation projects and cover 33% of the costs of the projects in 2022 helping to preserve the City's designated heritage resources.
+As a result, the VHF was able to fund 32 heritage conservation projects and cover 41% of the costs of the projects in 2023 helping to preserve the City's designated heritage resources.
+Compared to 2022, the VHF funded 9 more projects and was still able to provide an increase of 8% in grant funding.